Jebet812/Notes/AWS-CCP.md

 * Amazon ElasticCache
 * Amazon DynamoDB Accelerator

+### Application Intergration Services
+1. **Amazon Simple Notification Service(SNS):** is a pu-sub messaging system which sends notifications via various fomats.
+Push messages sent to subcribers.
+2. **Amazon Simple Queue Service (SQS):** is a queueing service Send events in a queue and other applications pull the queue for messages.
+3. **AWS Step Functions:** a visual workflow service that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) pipelines.
+4. **Amazon EventBridge:**serverless event bus that makes it easy to connect applications together from your own application, third party services and AWS services.
+5. **Kinesis:** real time dtreaming data service
+6. **Amazon MQ:** managed message broker service that uses ApacheActiveMQ.
+7. **Managed Kafka Service(MSK):** fully managed Kafka Service.
+8. **API Gateway:** a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+9. **AppSync:** fully managed GraphSQL service.

 ### Machine Learning and AI Services
 1. **Amazon Sagemaker:** fully managed service to build, train and deploy machine learning models at scale. *Frameworks include* Apache MXNet on AWS, TensorFlow on AWS, pYTorch on AWS.
 2. **Amazon SageMaker Ground Truth:** is a data labelling service that will have humans lael a dataset that will be used to train machine learning models.